 Requires standing and/or sitting for long periods of time

-Work is performed indoors/outdoors in 2019.
+Work is performed indoors and outdoors.
 The weather conditions can vary from hot days to cool nights, thunderstorms, high winds, and rain.
 The environments may include high humidity and hot temperatures.
 Cell phone coverage is spotty to non-existent.

 Information desk volunteers typically start around late May until after Labor Day.
 Regular scheduled hours are 8:45 am – 5:15 pm but can vary if there are any emergencies or other issues.
+Volunteers must have 32 hours per week in order to use the RV pad.
 Background checks including fingerprinting will be done if a volunteer is selected.
 Volunteering for the full season is preferred.

 While on duty, volunteers will be required to wear a uniform.
 A NPS volunteer shirt, sweater, wind breaker, name tag, and ball cap will be provided.
 The volunteer will provide their own pants and shoes/boots.
 The volunteer must be professional looking.